 Fit Lanes and Overlay

 The Fit Lanes and Overlay subsystem is enabled by the Driver.
 It performs the necessary arithmetic required in order to fit a polynomial onto the lane coordinate data received at input, and then draws the fitted lane and lane coordinates onto the Birds-Eye image.

 The Fit Lanes subsystem runs a RANSAC based line-fitting routine on the generated lane candidates.
 RANSAC is an iterative algorithm which builds up a table of inliers based on a distance measure between the proposed curve, and the input data.
 At the output of this subsystem, there is a [3x1] vector which specifies the polynomial coefficients found by the RANSAC routine.

 Overlay Lane Markings

 The Overlay Lane Markings subsystem performs image visualization operations.
 It overlays the ego lanes and curves found by the lane-fitting routine.

 Results of the Simulation

 The model includes two video displays shown at the output of the simulation results.
-The BirdsEye display shows the output in the warped perspective after lane candidates have been overlayed, polynomial fitting has been performed and the resulting polynomial overlayed onto the image.
+The BirdsEye display shows the output in the warped perspective after lane candidates have been overlaid, polynomial fitting has been performed and the resulting polynomial overlaid onto the image.
 The OriginalOverlay display shows the BirdsEye output warped back into the original perspective.

 Due to the large frame sizes used in this model, simulation can take a relatively long time to complete.
 If you have an HDL Verifier™ license, you can accelerate simulation speed by directly running the HDL Lane Detector subsystem in hardware using FPGA in the Loop (TM).